Experts at analysing GDPR risk for businesses and advising on mitigation and process/policy implementation

 - Implementation – you, with our support if you want it, then decide how, when and who best to implement the recommendations and lead any requisite changes to policies and procedures.

-Please contact our GDPR team leaders Andrew Elishahoff or Richard Collis or any of your usual Peregrine contacts if you’d like to discuss GDPR or any other operational risk management issue.
+Please contact our GDPR team leader Andrew Elishahoff or any of your usual Peregrine contacts if you’d like to discuss GDPR or any other operational risk management issue.